osl-incubator/sugar/docs/index.md

 configuration file.
 So the command line would be very simple.

-* Free software: BSD 3 Clause
+* License: BSD 3 Clause
 * Documentation: https://osl-incubator.github.io/sugar